EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Strategy/Good Strategy Bad Strategy.md

 - Post-WWII period, the Soviet Union murdered upward of 20 million people, its own citizens and others under its control, a grisly improvement over the 40 million executed, purposefully starved, and worked to death in the 1917–48 period.

-- To detect a bad strategy, look for one or more of its four major hallmarks: • Fluff.
+- To detect a bad strategy, look for one or more of its four major hallmarks:
+	- **Fluff**.
 Fluff is a form of gibberish masquerading as strategic concepts or arguments.
-It uses “Sunday” words (words that are inflated and unnecessarily abstruse) and apparently esoteric concepts to create the illusion of high-level thinking. • Failure to face the challenge.
+It uses “Sunday” words (words that are inflated and unnecessarily abstruse) and apparently esoteric concepts to create the illusion of high-level thinking.
+	- Failure to face the challenge.
 Bad strategy fails to recognize or define the challenge.
-When you cannot define the challenge, you cannot evaluate a strategy or improve it. • Mistaking goals for strategy.
-Many bad strategies are just statements of desire rather than plans for overcoming obstacles. • Bad strategic objectives.
+When you cannot define the challenge, you cannot evaluate a strategy or improve it.
+	- Mistaking goals for strategy.
+Many bad strategies are just statements of desire rather than plans for overcoming obstacles.
+	- Bad strategic objectives.
 A strategic objective is set by a leader as a means to an end.
 Strategic objectives are “bad” when they fail to address critical issues or when they are impracticable.

-- The scandal took its auditor, Arthur Andersen, down as well.
+- The scandal (Enron) took its auditor, Arthur Andersen, down as well.
 (The accountant’s consulting arm, Andersen Consulting, was renamed Accenture.)
 A systematic market for trading bandwidth has yet to develop.

 - If you fail to identify and analyze the obstacles, you don’t have a strategy.
 Instead, you have either a stretch goal, a budget, or a list of things you wish would happen.